OutSystems/docs-odc/src/eap/reference/built-in-functions/text.md

 ## EncodeSql

 Replaces special characters in a string literal so that you can use it in a SQL statement.
-Use this function when the Expand Inline property of a Query Parameter is enabled to escape content provided by end users.
+Use this function when the Expand Inline property of a Query Parameter is enabled to escape content provided by end-users.

 Warning: Since this function only encodes string literals, it does not protect you from SQL injection vulnerabilities on its own. <b>Do not</b> use this function to encode text that might get executed as part of the SQL statement.
 Check the OutSystems Best Practices documentation for more information on building dynamic SQL statements the right way.